Inclusive Wedding Attire: Color-Coordinating Your Bridal Party

 In this article

 All images in this post were created with Try My Dress.
-Try it now for $0.99 →
+Try it free →

 Modern bridal parties don't look like they used to.
 These days it's common to have a mix of dresses and suits all standing at the altar together — and that's a good thing.
 The people who matter most to you should get to show up as themselves.